-There are only a handful of people and one of them is definitely Dr. Michael West, CEO of BioTime.
+When you want to both know the real history of the pluripotent stem cell-based biotech industry and perspectives on its future, there are only a handful of people to turn to and one of them is definitely Dr. Michael West, CEO of BioTime.

 I’m doing a several part series of blog posts on a lengthy phone interview and conversation that I had with West.